 Your ad copy’s headline should be able to emphasize the benefits or the unique factors of your product.
 It should convey why they should buy from you and why it’s in line with their interest or desire.

-An excellent way to do that is by using actual testimonials or quotes in your headline.
+The below example of Adwords copywriting is an excellent way to do that is by using actual testimonials or quotes in your headline.

 What the above ad headline does is to dispel the common notion that diet pills don’t work.
 And they took it up a notch by using a client quote or testimonial to make them more credible.